-The studies into lycopene are intriguing, and it seems like this antioxidant has some significant health benefits.
+The studies into lycopene are intriguing, and it seems like this polyphenol has some interesting health benefits.

-However, make sure to remember that no one nutrient is a miracle cure alone.
-It is the total composition of our diet that matters more than anything else.
+However, remember that no one nutrient is a miracle cure alone.
+It is the overall composition of our diet that matters more than anything else.

 Related Fruit Articles